TaliMotzkin/Automatic-E4-download/README.md

 # Thesis analysis

+In order to receive the data, please email us at motzkintali@gmail.com.
+If you use our code, please cite our work: #####.

 ##1 "Download bracelets from web".
 This is an automatic download of multiple zip files wich contains E4 data (EDA, HR, IBI, TEMP etc.), Using Selenium python library.